 Texas A&M University

 Texas A&M University is a world leader in teaching, research and public service.
-It is the nation’s fifth largest university, with an enrollment of more than 45,000 students.
-Texas A&M also ranks in the top 15 nationwide in research and development spending.
+It is the nation’s sixth largest university, with an enrollment of more than 50,000 students.
+Texas A&M also ranks 23rd nationwide in research and development spending.
 These funded research projects provide a source of support for many Texas A&M graduate students, including MBA students employed as graduate assistants.
 The university offers a full range of high-quality support services for students.

 If you haven't had the chance to visit Texas A&M, visit the university's Multimedia Downloads page to get a glimpse of what Aggieland is all about.